sghaskell/maps-plus/README.md

 Drilldown is disabled by default.
 Enable it in the main **Map** section of the format menu.
 Simply **double-click** on a marker to activate the drilldown behavior.

 ### Layer Controls
 Group marker/icon styles into their own layer.
-A layer control widget (enabled by default, but optionally hidden) is presented in the upper right hand corner that displays a legend for each icon class with a checkbox to toggle visbility of the markers on the map.
+A layer control widget (enabled by default, but optionally hidden) is presented in the upper right hand corner that displays a legend for each icon class with a check-box to toggle visibility of the markers on the map.
 This control works for both clustered and single value visualizations.

 Specify ``layerGroup`` via SPL for filtering markers via layer controls.
 The default behavior is to group by icon.
 If you have the same icon with different colors, the ``layerGroup`` field allows you to split them into their own group for filtering.